Example Walkthrough

 Applying changes

-summary — we are ready to rename our files based on their
+we are ready to rename our files based on their RenameEntitySet values and

-those in the acquisition’s Dominant Group.
-If the edited summary and files tsvs are located in
+If the edited summary and files tsvs are located in the bids_dir/code/CuBIDS directory,

 Otherwise, specifying the path to those files is necessary.